Energy Efficiency Tips

 For fact sheets on how to manage your energy bills through water conservation, energy choice programs and budget billing, contact the OCC toll free at (877) 742-5622 or visit our site's fact sheets page.

-For more information on ways to save energy, contact the Ohio Development Services Agency's Advanced Energy and Efficiency Program at or http://development.ohio.gov/bs/bs_renewenergy.htm.
+For more information on ways to save energy, contact the Ohio Department of Development's Advanced Energy and Efficiency Program at or https://development.ohio.gov/community/redevelopment/energy-efficiency-program.

 Energy saving tips and information provided in this booklet were researched through the DOE, National Energy Assistance Directors’ Association, the Department of Environmental Protection, www.waterinfo.org and other resources.